Yubico/yubico-java-client/README.md

 YubicoClient.getPublicId(otp).equals(/* Yubikey ID associated with the user */);
 ```

-For a complete example, see the https://github.com/Yubico/yubico-java-client/tree/master/demo-server[demo server].
+For a complete example, see the [demo server](https://github.com/Yubico/yubico-java-client/tree/master/demo-server).

 ### Logging
 The validation client depends on slf4j-api for logging.
 To get the actual logs